- As low as $356/Night

 - Approximately 1100 square feet

-This condo has an gorgeous view of the ocean from the balcony and main bedroom!
-This condo is elegantly decorated!
+This condo has an fantastic view of the ocean from the balcony and main bedroom!
+This condo is attractively decorated!
 Amazing Ocean Vistas and within walking distance of "Ocean Annies" and a short drive to "Restaurant Row"!
 This condo is steps from the beach!
 Great kitchen area for socializing.
 Located in EXCLUSIVE/PRIVATE Pelican Watch Resort (walking distance to Ocean Annies) on a LOW floor, this condo has great vistas of the ocean from the balcony.
 This condo has 2 Queens and 1 Full and can sleep up to 6.
-Located in Myrtle Beach, SC in Pelicans Watch Resort, this resort has a handsome sun deck and pool Equipped with a full-sized refrigerator, microwave, cooktop/oven, LCD TVs, and two private bathrooms are supplied in the oceanview condo.
+Located in Myrtle Beach, SC in Pelicans Watch Resort, this resort has a impressive sun deck and pool Equipped with a full-sized refrigerator, microwave, cooktop/oven, LCD TVs, and two private bathrooms are included in the oceanview condo.
 Outdoor pool and private ocean balconyFREE WIFI!
 We hope you appreciate this condo as much as we do!

 Conveniently located and within walking distance of the Ocean Annies where you can savor live music by the beach and a great ambiance!
 A short drive from Broadway at the Beach, Market Common, and Ripley's Aquarium.
 Many of the area's fashionable attractions, eateries, golf courses, and shopping are a short drive away!